 The official street is known as Deoksugung Stonewall Walkway.
 There is a saying that couples who walk down this pathway will eventually break up so you better think carefully before adding this to your Seoul itinerary!

-Yes, the Deoksugung Palace is worth visiting because this is the smallest palace in Seoul so you can easily visit the grounds in a short amount of time.
+Yes, the Deoksugung Palace is worth visiting because this is the smallest palace in Seoul and you can easily visit the grounds in about an hour.
+It’s also easily accessible and located near Seoul’s busiest downtown intersections directly across from City Hall.
+We like this complex because it’s a great place to see examples of historic architecture directly next to modern day buildings.

 Our Deoksugung Palace Photos